Connected farm: Delmarva Peninsula

 During the colonial period and into the 19th century farmers on the Eastern Shore of the Chesapeake Bay built farmhouses that grew as the owner prospered.
-This style of house known the Eastern Shore Style or "big house, little house, colonnade and kitchen" is unique to the Delmarva Peninsula.
+This style of house, known as the Eastern Shore Style or "big house, little house, colonnade and kitchen" is unique to the Delmarva Peninsula.
 The first section or "little house" was usually a small 1½-story wood-frame home with a dormered roof.
 As the farmer prospered and his family grew, a larger two-story addition or "big house" was usually added.
 The summer kitchen was an outbuilding detached from the main house to remove the heat generated by cooking from the main house during the warmer months.
 The kitchen often had an attic above for slave lodgings.
 The structure was located near the house, allowing the delivery of a meal while the food was still hot.
 On many eastern shore farms a colonnade was later added to connect the kitchen to the farmhouse.
 Connecting this outbuilding created the historically ubiquitous "Big house, little house, colonnade & kitchen" architectural style seen in many 18th and 19th century homes on the eastern shore such as Selma.
 Winters are milder in the Delmarva region, and unlike New England connected farmsteads the barn, while usually nearby, was not attached to the house.